Audio Function

 root@qcm6490-idp:/# pactl list sinks

-Similarly, you can view audio input devices (such as microphones):
+Similarly, you can view audio input devices (such as microphones) using the following command:

 root@qcm6490-idp:/# pactl list short sources